opensearch-project/documentation-website/_observing-your-data/notifications/api.md

 created_time_ms | The Unix time in milliseconds of when the channel was created. is_enabled | Indicates whether the channel is enabled. config_type | The channel type.
-Valid options are `sns`, `slack`, `chime`, `webhook`, `smtp_account`, `ses_account`, `email_group`, and `email`. name | The channel's name. description	| The channel's description. email.email_account_id | The sender email addresses the channel uses. email.email_group_id_list | The email groups the channel uses. email.recipient_list | The channel's recipient list. email_group.recipient_list | The channel's list of email recipient groups. smtp_account.method | The email encryption method. slack.url	| The Slack channel's URL. microsoft_teams.url | The Microsoft Teams channel's URL. chime.url	| The Amazon Chime connection's URL. webhook.url	| The webhook's URL. smtp_account.host	| The domain of the SMTP account. smtp_account.from_address	| The email account's sender address. smtp_account.method | The SMTP account's encryption method.
+Valid options are `sns`, `slack`, `chime`, `webhook`, `smtp_account`, `ses_account`, `email_group`, and `email`. name | The channel name. description	| The channel description. email.email_account_id | The sender email addresses the channel uses. email.email_group_id_list | The email groups the channel uses. email.recipient_list | The channel recipient list. email_group.recipient_list | The channel list of email recipient groups. smtp_account.method | The email encryption method. slack.url	| The Slack channel URL. chime.url	| The Amazon Chime connection URL. webhook.url	| The webhook URL. smtp_account.host	| The domain of the SMTP account. smtp_account.from_address	| The email account's sender address. smtp_account.method | The SMTP account's encryption method.